xavierliancw/iOSDevelopment-Basics-Examination/README.md

-# iOS & Swift Development Basics Examination
+# iOS & Swift Development Basics Examination (ver.
+1)
 Fork this repository, complete the tasks, and submit a pull request when you're done.

 This repository is just a series of tasks to test your profiency in iOS programming and some other areas.